aleong92/pemex_analysis/README.md

-# pemex_analysis
+# Pemex Analysis

+Welcome!

-Repository to properly document my graduate thesis work
+This repo contains all material necessary to replicate my undergrad thesis results.